reubenharry/haskell-docs/docs/docs/basics/types.md

 ## Universal types

-Here is an example of polymorphism, or universal quantification over types:
+Here is an example of *polymorphism*, or universal quantification over types:

 === "Quantifiers implicit"